gilpasternak35/Books/readme.md

 ### The Signal and the Noise - Nate Silver

-A book that explains my own Mathematical worldview as well as I've seen it explained anywhere.
+A book that explains a Statistical worldview as well as I've seen it explained anywhere.
 Becomes somewhat of a repetitive read at some point, but gives a really powerful introduction to Bayesian thinking.

 ### Moneyball - Michael Lewis

 *Moneyball* is frankly meant for entertainment, but it is a very powerful testimony to the power of algorithmic optimization.
-This book greatly helped increase my love of sports analytics.
+This book helped kickstart my love for Statistics and Analytics.